UPDATE: The subject of this story died in Edmonton on Sunday, March 14, 2021.

 Ed longed to go on about the past but, oddly enough, he didn’t talk much about the future.
 There were no dreams of retiring to Florida, to a cabin in the woods … or running off to Australia with a hot model.
 None of that.

-Was it a sign of aging … or was it something more sinister?
+Was it a sign of aging … or something more sinister?
 It’s convenient to give Ed’s medical challenges technical descriptors such as ‘dementia’ and ‘Alzheimer’s Disease.’
 Labels aside, the poor fellow was simply forgetting so much, so fast.
 There was no getting around it.
 The man was having cognitive issues.

 Ed began spending more time with his sister-in-law whose husband, Ed’s older brother, had passed away at the age of 75 following a long struggle with Alzheimer’s.
-The lady — a quick wit in her own right — was far more than a relative.
+This wonderful woman — a quick wit in her own right — was far more than a relative.
 She was a loving caregiver.
 An angel.